mytardis/mytardis/docs/architecture.rst

 Source Code
 -----------

-This section describes the top level layout of the source code in the Google svn repository.
+This section describes the top level layout of the source code in the `GitHub repository <https://github.com/mytardis/mytardis`_.

   * The core MyTARDIS code.